 Therefore you should focus on designing a website, responsive to both cell phone and laptop or desktop.

 By limiting the number of menu options on the site, you can improve the overall user experience.
 To achieve this, remove all the extraneous options that visitors seldom use.
 A simple header bar with fewer navigation options would be enough.
 Fewer navigation options make it easier for users to learn more about the brand.
+Aside from that, by having an easy way for a visitor to transition from your homepage down to your conversion page or store locator software page, this makes the overall experience streamlined and helps in increasing the amount of leads you get online.

 After simplifying the navigation menu, work on the home page.
 This will let you direct your customer wherever you want to, but preferably encourage only one course of action at a time.
 Carefully include the intentional direction in your design and make your site easier to use for visitors.